 Planning a memorial service can be an inspiring, emotional, and oftentimes exhausting process.
 It is also a highly personal one, and your decisions will be shaped by your life experiences, your relationship to the deceased, what the deceased wanted or what you desire for yourself after you die, what you can afford, and myriad other factors.

-Determine the overall feel of the event
+1. Determine the overall feel of the event

 Decide if the gathering will be small and intimate or open to the larger community.
 The service can be as informal as a picnic in a park, or as formal as a wedding with ushers, caterers, flowers and a reception line.

 Consider any wishes of the deceased, and especially the preferences and finances of family members.
 The Funeral Consumers Alliance offers a wealth of planning information to assist with navigating less expensive and do-it-yourself options.

-Decide on a memorial service date
+2. Decide on a memorial service date

 Remember that a long lead time may be necessary to accommodate any out-of-town guests who must make travel plans.
 In some cases, a memorial service may take place on an important milestone such as the first anniversary of the death.

-Choose a venue
+3. Choose a venue